6 Steps to Give a Professional Compliment

 Positive feedback motivates, balances out criticism, bolsters esteem, and may prevent an employee from giving up.
 Compliments bridge the gap between where we are and where we’d like to be.
 They convey respect, the cornerstone of a healthy working relationship.

 Compliments require humility from the giver and raise up the recipient.
 It feels good to give a compliment, too.
 A compliment is a gift.
-Give them regularly, you’ll get in the habit of looking for the good.
+Give them regularly, and you’ll get in the habit of looking for the good.
 As leaders, you’ll see more good.

-Have we Over Praised?
+Have we Overpraised?

 6Ss to Giving a Professional Compliment

-1. Sherlock.The first step in giving a compliment is to find a reason.
-Be Sherlock Holmes level observant and fully present and this step won’t take long.
+1. Sherlock.
+The first step in giving a compliment is to find a reason.
+Be Sherlock Holmes-level observant and fully present, and this step won’t take long.

 2. Small.
 If you’re a novice complimenter, start small.
 The Sherlock in you will notice someone who keeps an immaculate work area or an employee who is always on time.
-Seek out skills, traits, and behaviors that reflect the organizations mission vision and values.
+Seek out skills, traits, and behaviors that reflect the organization’s mission, vision, and values.

 3. Sincere.
 Don’t be a brown-noser.
 Avoid the trap through sincerity.
 Don’t give compliments simply to get a sale.
 Mention how their efforts benefited you personally.
 Try, “I really appreciate your attention to detail.
 Because you covered every base, all I had to do was show up and do my job.
 Thank you!”